Dani3lB/tagless-final-example/article.md

 for example, Peter could have used for comprehension in the IO test cases to not have that issue.
 Again, it depends on taste and experience.

 Why is it good then?
-I don't think this approach is always good, but I think it's good for me.
+I don't think this approach is always good, but it's good for me.
 I think teams should decide if the added complexity is worth it or not.
 For example, new colleagues may have a hard time understanding this kind of programming to interfaces approach, especially if they are new to scala too.
 However, in a well-established team, I think tagless final can improve the quality of the application.